OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at2.06.08pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because as i said above, it's around the same area that i want to explore.
+I enjoed looking through this project, simply to see a different way of connecting someones movement and how many reps they completed.
+Researching further into this will help with stimulating ideas.

 ### Related project 3 ###
 *GitFit*